furfurylic/commata/CommataPrimer.md

 In fact, it is table handlers (the second arguments to `parse_csv`) that ignored the empty line.
-To be precise, `parse_csv` reports empty lines to the text handlers with `empty_physical_line` function if they have it, but all text handlers that we have mentioned so far do not have it, so `parse_csv` can not report the empty line to the table handlers.
+To be precise, `parse_csv` reports empty lines to the text handlers with `empty_physical_line` member function if they have it, but all text handlers that we have mentioned so far do not have it, so `parse_csv` can not report the empty line to the table handlers.